stephanephanon/womenwhocode/scrapy_tutorial/README.md

     ```

 	* Note: Scrapy takes a while to install because it has many dependencies.
 See https://docs.scrapy.org/en/latest/intro/install.html if you run into issues.
-4. The spiders in this repo have numbers that indicate the rough order for working through them.
+4. The spiders in this repo in wwc directory have numbers that indicate the rough order for working through them.

 # Making a Scrapy Project